-The reason is simple: More mature tiers have more retirees, and their benefits make up a larger part of total plan costs, so the skipped PRPAs provide a larger cost reduction.
+The scenario aims to evaluate what would happen if a The reason is simple: More mature tiers have more retirees, and their benefits make up a larger part of total plan costs,

 Another item to note in this scenario is that the initial losses would be smoothed in during the three to five years following the crash.
 Thus, these cost reductions would occur before the plan fully recognized the losses through higher contributions, and while investment markets were recovering.